espressif/esp-idf/examples/storage/sd_card/README.md

 GPIO2 pin is used as a bootstrapping pin, and should be low to enter UART download mode.
 One way to do this is to connect GPIO0 and GPIO2 using a jumper, and then the auto-reset circuit on most development boards will pull GPIO2 low along with GPIO0, when entering download mode.

 - Some boards have pulldown and/or LED on GPIO2.
-Pulldown will interfere with D0 signals and must be removed.
+LED is usually ok, but pulldown will interfere with D0 signals and must be removed.
+Check the schematic of your development board for anything connected to GPIO2.

-    * DOIT ESP32 DEVKIT V1 - 10kOhm pulldown for GPIO2 is located just above RX2 pin.
-SMD marking on part should be "103".
-Blue LED doesn't seem to pose problem even for SDMMC_FREQ_HIGHSPEED.
-You will still need to disconnect 10kOhm pullup on SD in order to flash board.
-Leaving a pin disconnected/floating usually works.

 ### Note about GPIO12